Area-53-Robotics/Intro-To-Robotics/docs/coding-techniques/basics/headers.md

 # Header Files

-Header files are C++ of program organization.
+Header files are the C++ method of program organization.
 These let you access functions, variables, classes, and objects across multiple files.
 A header file is any file with the .h or .hpp extension.

 ## Variables in Headers